Are receiving blankets and swaddles the same thing?

-A receiving blanket and a swaddle blanket are not the same.
-However, they are both types of baby blankets, and the terms are often used interchangeably.
+A receiving blanket and a swaddle blanket are not the same thing.
+However, both are baby blankets, and the terms are often used interchangeably.
 A receiving blanket and a swaddle mainly differ in size and material.
 A receiving blanket can also serve as a swaddle to wrap a baby.

 If you are a mommy-to-be, you have probably heard about receiving blankets and swaddles.
-Nowadays they are so-called staple baby items.
+Nowadays, they are so-called staple baby items.
 Are you confused about which is which and wondering if there is even a difference?
 Which type of blanket do you need?
-Find out everything you need to know about receiving blanket vs swaddle today!
+Find out everything you need to know about receiving blankets vs swaddles today!
 Make your choice of blanket easy.

 Disclosure: MyMommyHeart is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com

 A receiving blanket is a soft, thin, lightweight baby blanket for a newborn.
 The standard size is 30 by 30 inches.
 It consists of flannel or cotton material and can serve as a swaddle blanket to wrap an infant.
 It can be used for a variety of tasks related to your baby.

 It can be a nursing cover, changing cloth, or even a bedsheet for a small baby cot.

 As a new mom, you might get plenty of receiving blankets for your newborn as gifts.

 You could definitely live without receiving blankets.
 However, if you have them at hand, they will make your life as a new mom so much easier.
 Suddenly, you will need them daily for all kinds of baby-related tasks apart from swaddling your newborn.

 How many receiving blankets does a newborn need?